How to write a business plan

 Writing your business plan doesn’t need to be an onerous task added to your to-do list.
 A one-page template such as this one can be a helpful tool to provide some direction.
 Make sure that you focus on areas of the plan that relate specifically to your business.
 Templates will differ, but the basic approach is the same for all business plans.

-Here’s the steps you can take to create a values-based business plan for success:
+Here are the steps you can take to create a values-based business plan for success:

 Start with the soul.
 Outline the core values and beliefs of the business, as this is what makes you unique – not just in the industry, but as an organisation itself.